Fri3dCamp/badge_2024/docs/sweet4x4/index.en.md

 # Sweet 4x4

 ## Features
 The sweet 4x4 macropad is at its 3rd iteration.
-This you'll use a [LANA TNY](https://phyx.be/LANA_TNY/) (or any other [XIAO / QtPy compatible board](https://github.com/adafruit/awesome-qt-py)) at the heart of this macropad.
+This tiume you'll use a [LANA TNY](https://phyx.be/LANA_TNY/) (or any other [XIAO / QtPy compatible board](https://github.com/adafruit/awesome-qt-py)) at the heart of this macropad.
 You can opt for 16 keys or 15 keys and a rotary encoder.

 ![finished macropad](backlit.gif)